InconsolableCellist/StayPutVR/README.md

 - OpenVR SDK 2.5.1 or compatible
 - Visual Studio 2019 or higher (for building)
 - CMake 3.15 or higher (for building)

-## 🚀 Quick Start

-1. Build the project using CMake
-2. Install the driver using `cmake --build . --target install`
-3. Register the driver using vrpathreg
-4. Launch SteamVR
-5. Use the main interface to lock positions and configure boundaries

-For detailed instructions, see [INSTALLATION.md](INSTALLATION.md).

 ## 📂 Project Structure